 Funds received for interment rights and burial expenses will support the Forest’s well-being via establishing beneficial plants, aiding the trees resiliency against fire, and by increasing wildlife habitat.

 Honoring Life’s Transitions

-We also believe that creating new end of life traditions is an essential aspect of inspiring a new cultural
+We also believe that creating new end of life traditions is an essential aspect of inspiring a new cultural relationship with death.

 A Final Contribution